The Lazarus Key (sneak peek)

 “Not yet.
 But if you’re dead set on enticing that cat in our direction, my vote is you drawing its attention, and I dart it.”

 He grimaced.
 “I thought you might say that.
-We have to get a lot closer first.
+We’re going to have to get a lot closer first.
 There’s way too much brush out here.”

-Two long and very large teeth glinted in the moonlight.
+Two very large, long teeth glinted in the moonlight.
 Those still confused me.
 No current breeds came to mind that had such distinct teeth.
 The cat was obviously some type of tiger.
 The stripes, coloring, and size gave it away, but I’d never realized tigers were so big, not that I’d ever seen one outside a zoo or the internet.
 Its long tail flicked away bugs while it rested.

 “Good plan.
 What weight are those darts good for?”